Will the Jazz cover the spread vs. the Suns? Promo Codes, Betting Trends, Records ATS

 Jazz Betting Records & Stats

+- The Jazz have hit the over in nine of their 12 games with a set total (75%).

+- So far this year, Utah has put together a 6-6-0 record against the spread.

-- The Jazz have come away with two wins in the nine contests they have been listed as the underdogs in this season.
+- The Jazz have been victorious in two of the 10 contests they have been chosen as underdogs in this season.

-- This season, Utah has won one of its five games when it is the underdog by at least +155 on the moneyline.
+- This season, Utah has won one of its six games when it is the underdog by at least +155 on the moneyline.

-- The moneyline set for this matchup implies Utah has a 39.2% chance of walking away with the win.
+- Utah has an implied victory probability of 39.2% according to the moneyline set by oddsmakers for this matchup.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!